News

 Cookie Policy

-Rashid Khan Reacts To ‘Second Best in Asia’ Tag For Afghanistan After Disastrous Asia Cup 2025
+Rashid Khan Reacts To ‘Second Best’ Tag For Afghanistan After Disastrous Asia Cup 2025

 Amogh Bodas

-If someone expressed before the Asia Cup 2025, that Afghanistan would be one of the teams to not make it to the Super 4s, it would have been pretty surprising.
-Though they have had moments which haven’t gone their way, the Afghans were one of the favourites to make it to the top four.
+If someone had expressed before the Asia Cup 2025 that Afghanistan would be one of the teams not to make it to the Super Four, it would have been pretty surprising.
+Though they have had moments which haven’t gone their way, Rashid Khan & Co. were one of the favourites to make it to the top four.
 However, what followed was distant from that possibility.
-The Rashid Khan led side crashed out of the tournament in the group stage itself.
+The Afghans side crashed out of the tournament in the group stage itself.

 Rashid Khan Clarifies the ‘Second Best in Asia’ Tag

-Afghanistan skipper Rashid Khan spoke about the narrative being distributed before the tournament started.
-He cleared the air on the same, stating that it was not something that the players voiced.
-Afghanistan being the second best team in Asia was a narrative that was put out by the media.
+Rashid Khan cleared the air, stating that it was not something the players voiced.
+Afghanistan, being the second-best team in Asia, was a narrative put out by the media.
 Rashid stated that the tag was given to them because of their consistent performances.

-But the Gujarat Titans (GT) spinner is also aware that if they do not perform well, the Afghans can very well go down the list in terms of the rankings.
+But the Gujarat Titans (GT) spinner is also aware that if they do not perform well, the Afghans can go down the rankings.
 Afghanistan have surely made their name as one of the most improved teams to have come up the ranks at the biggest stage.
-They have beaten good teams in the past, and their talent shows what they can do in the future.
+They have beaten stronger teams in the past, and their talent shows what they can achieve in the future.

-The team managed to beat England in the ICC Champions Trophy earlier this year, and also beat Australia in the ICC T20 World Cup in 2024.
-It is sue to these achievements that Rashid Khan feels the media and fans have presented them with the tag of being the second best in Asia.
+The team managed to beat England in the ICC Champions Trophy earlier this year and also beat Australia in the T20 World Cup in 2024.
+It is due to these achievements that Rashid Khan feels the media and fans have presented them with the tag of being the second best in Asia.
 However, the team is more focused on what is to come.

 “I feel we haven’t given ourselves that tag.
 If you look into Asia Cup, World Cup semi-final, ODI World Cup, we beat in big teams.
 Champions Trophy, we beat England.
 That’s why we got the tag.
 We always trying our best to be better team and to perform better on the day.
 Sometimes you do well, sometimes you don’t.
 That’s a part of the game” said Rashid in an interview.